SeiyaGame/extract_video_frame/README.md

                         The file type of the TV show files (e.g. mp4, avi, default: mkv) -e EPISODES [EPISODES ...], --episodes EPISODES [EPISODES ...]
-                        A list of episode numbers to extract images from (e.g. 1 2 3) (Default: All)
+                        A list of episode numbers to extract images from (e.g. 1 2 3) (Default: All) --num_frames NUM_FRAMES
+                        The number of frames to extract from the same TV show
 ```

 - The `sourceA` argument is required and should be the path of the folder/files containing the TV show files of the first source.
 - The `sourceB` argument is required and should be the path of the folder/files containing the TV show files of the second source.
 - The `file_type` argument is optional and defaults to 'mkv'.
 - The `episodes` argument is optional and defaults to None.
+- The `num_frames` argument is optional and defaults to 1.

 For example, to extract 1 image from a random episode of a TV show in the 'folder_path' folder with the file type 'mkv', you would run the following command:
 ```